Rates summary - Budget 2017-18

 - The rate cap for non-residential/commercial properties included in categories 16 and 17 is 7.5% for 2017-18.
 Find out more about rate capping.

 - Council offers remissions (discounts) on rates to eligible residents.
 This is for those with properties in categories 1 or 10 to pay their rates by the due date.
 This discount remains unchanged at $60 per annum.

 Find out more about pensioner remissions, including amounts and eligibility.

 Changes in minimum rates

-Full details of charges, discounts, eligibility, and rating categories in the resolution of rates and charges in the budget section.
+Full details of charges, discounts, eligibility and rating categories are in the resolution of rates and charges in the budget section.